-We call this building process, functional thinking.
-When we apply functional thinking to problem solving, especially problem solving in the digital age, we find that a few fundamental models give use the tools to creatively solve quantitative problems.
+We call our problem solving process, functional thinking.
+When we apply functional thinking to problem solving in the digital age, we find that a few fundamental models give us the tools to creatively solve quantitative problems.
 Think of functions as LEGOs, add columns using new rules, use outputs as new inputs, combine simple functions in new and creative ways.

-Organize key data by first building a parameter table to enable you to easily change starting x0 values and incremental Δx values (or in this case t0 and Δt) of their inputs (independent variables), as well as the values of any “constants” that could be explored.
-Parameter tables make models and coding flexible, easy to change to ask valuable questions, and make spreadsheets transparent to others.
+Visualize the problem and set up parameter table with starting value x0 and incremental Δx values (or in this case t0 and Δt) of their inputs (independent variables), as well as the values of any “constants” that could be changed.

-Test and iterate your model to get the feedback to improve it and solve the problem.
-At this step you may want to add graphs, conditional formatting, or other data representations to design the output to do more than solve the problem or handle new data, but to communicate your results.
+Test and iterate your model to improve it and solve the problem.
+Add graphs, conditional formatting, or other data representations to design the output to communicate the results.